sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Transportation
 * CTA is really convenient.
-Unlike TTC, your transfer does not have to be in a continous direction of travel.
+Unlike the TTC, your transfer does not have to be in a continuous direction of travel.
 You can take anything you like within the transfer window (i.e. free roundtrip).
 * If you take the train at 3 or 4am, then you are literally walking into the homeless' house.
 Try sit close to the train conductor and _always_ stay awake.
 * Beware of Ventra double-charging.
 Ventra uses standard RFID technology as your credit card, so your transit fare may be charged to the wrong card if you slap your entire wallet on the machine.
 * Metra is commuter rail, often only run during weekday rush hours (like most GO Trains).
 It's also more expensive than CTA.
-* Pace is the regional bus service that goes to the subrubs.
+* Pace is the regional bus service that goes to the suburbs.
 * Divvy is the bike-sharing program, like Toronto's Bixi.
 * Chicago drivers are among the worst in America.
 Be careful.
 * Taxis are easy to come by in Downtown/Loop.
 Sketchiness vary.
 Try not to use credit cards on taxis because your credit card info may get stolen.
 If you do attempt to use credit card, some may tell you that the machine is down, which more often than not is a lie.

 #### Food
 * Near North Side has a lot of food options.
-Although a lot of them are fancy restaurants, there are also many affodable ones.
+Although a lot of them are fancy restaurants, there are also many affordable ones.
 Giordano's and Portillo's were wonderful.
 * There are a lot of good restaurants in Chinatown.
 Take the Red line to Cermak-Chinatown.
 Along S Archer Ave, you will find Lao Sze Chuan's real Fuqi feipian, and Ming-Shun's kickass dim sum.
 There are too many good ones to list here.
 * Around Millenium Park, there is Wildberry for good brunch and Mariano's for cheap (relative to the loop) food.
-* Good Vietnamnese food in Uptown / Argyle area.
+* Good Vietnamese food in Uptown / Argyle area.
 * Take the Pink Line to 18th (Pilsen) to eat great Hispanic/Mexican food.
 (Do not go after dark)

 #### Safety
 * Some areas of the city are not safe.
-Always be aware of your surroundings, and take appropriate measurements to protect yourself.
+Always be aware of your surroundings, and take appropriate measures to protect yourself.
 Use common sense.
 * Crime data is available on [Chicago Tribune](http://crime.chicagotribune.com/) and [Chicago Police Department](http://gis.chicagopolice.org/clearmap_crime_sums/startpage.htm).

 ##### Avoid:
-* West of Wstern Avenue if you are south of North Ave.
+* West of Western Avenue if you are south of North Ave.
 * South of I-55 Stevenson (Lakefront, Hyde Park/Jackson Park, IIT Campus, uChicago Campus, and U.S. Cellular Field are OK during the day; take Jackson Park Express to Hyde Park area).
 Despite claims that Bronzeville is gentrifying, it is still quite sketchy.
 * CTA trains south of Roosevelt or Cermak-Chinatown, especially at night.
 * Note that those are just guidelines, as there are no definite boundaries between a "bad" and a "good" area.
 Use your best judgement.